-Oudie will not connect or recognize my computer when connecting via USB port.
+Oudie will not connect to or recognize my computer when connecting via the USB port.
 It used to display a connection display when hooked up, but no more.
 I'm unable to update software or download flights.
-I have reset, with no changes.
-I can see that it charges but it won't connect.
+I have rebooted the Oudie with no changes.
+I can see that it charges, but it won't connect.
 Suggestions?

 There are several things to check before declaring the Oudie faulty: